TaherCCG/henna-p4/README.md

 ## Key Features

 - **User Management:** Allows users to register, log in, and manage their accounts easily.

-- **Service Booking:** Enables users to browse, select, and book henna services with real-time availability.

 - **Product Purchasing:** Offers a detailed catalogue of henna products, with features to add items to a cart and proceed through a secure checkout process.